 transferring to massart

 Approximately one-third to one-half of all new students enter MassArt as transfers.
 A transfer student is anyone who has earned college credit after receiving a high school diploma or equivalent.
 Typically, these students have either acquired or were pursuing degrees from accredited four-year liberal arts colleges, universities, two-year community colleges, or other colleges of art or design.
 View MassArt's transfer credit guidelines.

 If you are considering attending a Massachusetts community college to transfer to MassArt, learn more about the state's Commonwealth Commitment program.
-Please note that MassArt accepts Commonwealth Commitment applications, but does not accept the Mass Transfer application.
-If you are currently attending a Massachusetts Community College and are not applying through Commonwealth Commitment, please complete a MassArt application below.

 Before applying, applicants should review MassArt's admissions standards.